 We sell to end-user customers both directly through our sales force and indirectly through our global network of value-added reseller partners, systems integrators, corporate resellers, original equipment manufacturers, and marketplaces.
-Subscription revenue generated through indirect distribution channels accounted for approximately 90% of total subscription revenue in both the three months ended June 30, 2024 and 2023.
-Subscription revenue generated through direct distribution channels accounted for approximately 10% of total subscription revenue in both the three months ended June 30, 2024 and 2023.
-Deals initiated by our direct sales force are sometimes transacted through indirect channels based on end-user customer requirements, which are not always in our control and can cause this overall percentage split to vary from period-toperiod.
-As such, there may be fluctuations in the dollars and percentage of subscription revenue generated through our direct sales force, are key attributes to our long-term growth strategy.
-We intend to continue to invest in both our indirect channel partners and direct sales force in the future, but we continue to expect more revenue to be generated through indirect distribution channels over the long term.
+Subscription revenue generated through indirect distribution channels accounted for approximately 90% of total subscription revenue in both the six months ended September 30, 2024 and 2023.
+Subscription revenue generated through direct distribution channels accounted for approximately 10% of total subscription revenue in both the six months ended September 30, 2024 and 2023.
+Deals initiated by our direct sales force are sometimes transacted through indirect channels based on end-user customer requirements, which are not always in our control and can cause this overall percentage split to vary from period-to-period.
+As such, there may be fluctuations in the dollars and percentage of subscription revenue generated through our direct distribution channels from time-to-time.
+We believe that the growth of our subscription revenue, derived from both our indirect channel partners and direct sales force, are key attributes to our long-term growth strategy.
+We intend to continue to invest in both our channel relationships and direct sales force in the future, but we continue to expect more revenue to be generated through indirect distribution channels over the long term.
 The failure of our indirect distribution channels or our direct sales force to effectively sell our products and services could have a material adverse effect on our revenues and results of operations.

 We have a non-exclusive distribution agreement with Arrow pursuant to which Arrow's primary role is to enable a more efficient and effective distribution channel for our solutions by managing our resellers and leveraging their own industry experience.
-We generated 34% and 38% of our total revenues through Arrow for the three months ended June 30, 2024 and 2023, respectively.
+We generated 36% of our total revenues through Arrow for both the six months ended September 30, 2024 and 2023.
 If Arrow were to discontinue or reduce the sales of our solutions or if our agreement with Arrow were terminated, and if we were unable to take back the management of our reseller channel or find another distributor to replace Arrow, there could be a material adverse effect on our future business.

 Our customer support revenue includes support contracts tied to our software products.
 Customer support includes software updates on a when-and-if-available basis, telephone support, integrated web-based support, and other premium support offerings, for both term-based software license and perpetual software license arrangements.
 We sell our customer support contracts as a percentage of net software.
 Customer support revenue is recognized ratably over the term of the customer support agreement, which is typically one year on our perpetual licenses.
-The term of our subscription arrangements is typically one to three years, but can range between one and five years.
+The term of our subscription arrangements is typically one to three years but can range between one and five years.